dkletran/riiid-challenge-4th-place/README.md

 - Model Inference  (Kaggle Submission Notebook): all requirements are already met.
 # Steps to produce the solution
 - Data preparation:
 	1) Copy raw data to the working directory.
-All raw files are from the competition website https://www.kaggle.com/c/riiid-test-answer-prediction, except for the train data which is in pickle pandas format (to be read faster) and  can be found here https://www.kaggle.com/rohanrao/tutorial-on-reading-large-datasets/data
+All raw files are from the competition website https://www.kaggle.com/c/riiid-test-answer-prediction, except for the train data (*riiid_train.pkl.gzip*) which is in pickle pandas format (to be read faster) and  can be found here https://www.kaggle.com/rohanrao/tutorial-on-reading-large-datasets/data
-	2) Copy all python scripts in data_preparation/ to the working directory.
-Unzip the file *riiid_train.pkl.gzip.zip*

-			unzip riiid_train.pkl.gzip.zip
-	3) Execute the scripts
+	2) Execute the scripts

 			python data_prepare.py
 			python train_valid_split.py